-The Center for Audit Quality has developed a series of video vignettes for use in the classroom (each approximately five minutes in length) that provide insights into the types of conversations that occur between audit team members as well as auditors and preparers.
+The Center for Audit Quality has developed a series of video vignettes for use in the classroom that provide insights into the types of conversations that occur between audit team members as well as auditors and preparers.
 The discussions captured in the videos can also be used in other teaching situations as they highlight communications and interviewing techniques, professional skepticism, and how to navigate conversations on difficult and sensitive issues.

 As a companion to the vignettes, the CAQ offers teaching notes to help experienced trainers and educators lead an interactive discussion.
 The teaching notes are specially designed to facilitate discussion around the auditing issues addressed in the videos.
 If you have experience teaching auditing or leading learning and development programs, and wish to request a free copy of the teaching notes, please register here.

 - Vignette 1: Evaluating Management Review Controls over a Goodwill Impairment Estimate

 - Vignette 2: Evaluating Root Cause and Severity of a Control Deficiency

 - Vignette 3: Auditing Is a People Business

 In these vignettes, the focus is on breakdowns in review controls and steps external auditors take in order to evaluate the design and effectiveness of controls.
 The audit manager is evaluating the management review control over goodwill impairment estimates.

 Vignette 1 (a): A Meeting between the Audit Manager and the Company Controller